LATEST: Covid-19 confirmed cases in Laois and neighbouring counties

 The new case was confirmed in figures published by the Department of Health for the National Public Health Emergency Team (NPHET) show that there are 258 people on record in Laois as having contracted the virus.

-In Offaly, the total is at 478 cases with one case declassified.
+In Offaly, the total is at 478 cases for the second day.

 Westmeath has had 665 cases up from 664.
 Longford has 281 cases.